Hugo-W/pyEEG/README.md

 ### From Source

+If you prefer to install the package from source, you can clone the repository or download release archive or also use the source distribution (`.tar.gz` file from PyPi) and build it locally.
+There is a C-extension that needs to compile, so you need to have a C compiler installed on your machine.

 From terminal, `cd` in root directory of the library after cloning this repository (directory containing `pyproject.toml` file).

 To get the package installed only through symbolic links, namely so that you can modify the source code and use modified versions at will when importing the package in your python scripts do: